Prediabetes Diet Plan [+Sample Diet Plan Included]

 Non-starchy vegetables include carrots, Brussels sprouts, leafy greens, broccoli, mushrooms, tomatoes, peppers, onions, and beets.
 But why pick them?

 Non-starchy vegetables are full of nutrients, including vitamins, minerals, phytochemicals, and antioxidants.
-Inflammation is a crucial component of diabetes, so eating a diet that can help reduce inflammation can be a helpful way to prevent this disease.
+Inflammation is a key factor in diabetes, so eating a diet that can help reduce inflammation can be a helpful way to lower risks.

 In addition, they have both insoluble and soluble fiber, which can fill you up without adding extra calories to your diet.
 It also aids in digestion and provides prebiotics, enhancing your gut microbiome.